 Conclusion and Next Steps

 Şantiye-M is a one-way digital transformation step for Turkey's AEC sector.
-Using non-compliant software in 2026's mandatory project scope creates both operational and legal risk.
-AECKraft delivers Şantiye-M API integration, KVKK-compliant Turkey data residency, mobile field inspection, and digital signature workflow on a single platform — helping firms make this transition smoothly.
+Using non-compliant workflows for projects in 2026's mandatory scope creates both operational and legal risk.
+For official Şantiye-M reporting, pick a vendor from the Ministry's approved Şantiye-M software list; AECKraft then complements that by streamlining the surrounding operations with project management, progress billing tracking, KVKK-compliant Turkey data residency, and role-based authorization.

-To accelerate your firm's Şantiye-M compliance, contact our team via the contact form or test the system on your real projects with our 14-day free trial.
-Our pricing page shows packages that include Şantiye-M compliance and all other modules.
+To streamline your firm's workflows with AECKraft, contact our team via the contact form or test the system on your real projects with our 14-day free trial (no credit card required).
+Our pricing page shows packages that include project management, progress billing, and other modules.
 To stay current on regulatory changes, follow our blog — we regularly cover sector regulations and digital transformation trends.